calroc/Thun/docs/with_sympy.rst

 At some point I will probably make an optional library of Joy wrappers for SymPy functions, and either load it automatically if SymPy installation is available or have a CLI switch or something.
-There’s a huge amount of incredibly useful stuff and I don’t see why Joy shouldn’t expose another interface for using it.
-(As an example, the symbolic expressions can be “lambdafied” into very fast versions, i.e. a function that takes ``a``, ``b``, and ``c`` and computes the value of the root using just low-level fast code, bypassing Joy and Python.
+There's a huge amount of incredibly useful stuff and I don't see why Joy shouldn't expose another interface for using it.
+(As an example, the symbolic expressions can be "lambdafied" into very fast versions, i.e. a function that takes ``a``, ``b``, and ``c`` and computes the value of the root using just low-level fast code, bypassing Joy and Python.
 Also, Numpy, &c.)